 Shawn is a founding board member of the Mayor’s Toronto Financial Services Alliance.
 He has also served on the Canadian Deputy Minister of Finance’s Steering Committee on the Reform of the Supervisory and Deposit Insurance System.
 Prior to its privatization, Shawn was a member of the Board of Directors and the Audit, Governance and Independent Review committees of Third Canadian General Investment Trust Limited, a TSX-publicly traded mutual fund company.
 Shawn is Chair of the Soulpepper Theatre Company and a member of the Smith School of Business Dean's Advisory Board at Queen's University.
 He is a past Board Director of the Royal Ontario Museum's Institute of Contemporary Culture and Co-Chair of the Capital Campaign for the Evergreen Brick Works urban redevelopment.

 Shawn earned a B.Com., with honors, from the Smith School of Business at Queen’s University in Ontario and an M.B.A. in global management and finance from the Leonard N. Stern School of Business at New York University.

-Financial Services, Asset and Wealth Management, Insurance, Private Equity, Board Directors and Chief Executive Officers, Financial Officers, Board & CEO Advisory Group, Assessment
+Financial Services, Asset and Wealth Management, Insurance, Private Equity, Board Directors and Chief Executive Officers, Financial Officers, Board & CEO Advisory Partners, Assessment